Maia-Everett/lintian.eu/_posts/2024-05-24-warcraft-retrospective-27.md

 Warcraft 2 made a big jump from faux-Christian humans against hellish orcs --- as seen in Warcraft 1 --- to a more typical roster of fantasy races, introducing elves, dwarves and gnomes for the Alliance, and trolls, ogres and goblins for the Horde.
 Traditional adventurer races versus traditional monster races.
 It made sense.

 It seems to me, however, that nobody was interested in actually fleshing out Quel'Thalas.
-The logic was, it seems, that since they were going for a high fantasy setting, it needed elves in the same way that Superman needs those little red underpants outside his costume: [which is to say, not at all, but it's always there anyway](https://www.shamusyoung.com/twentysidedtale/?p=27926).
+The logic was, it seems, that since they were going for a high fantasy setting, it needed elves in the same way that Superman needs those little red underpants outside his costume: [which is to say, not at all, but they're always there anyway](https://www.shamusyoung.com/twentysidedtale/?p=27926).
 I mean, pretty much the only things we knew about Quel'Thalas prior to Warcraft 3 were that they had archers and druids (the latter of whom are conspicuously absent in Warcraft 3), provided the Alliance with destroyer ships and lumber mills, and had a history of enmity with the trolls.
 In Warcraft 2, they weren't yet known as "high elves", just "elves", with no reason to believe that there were more kinds of them.
 And then, throughout all the Warcraft media until and counting Reign of Chaos, we got exactly *three* named characters from Quel'Thalas: Alleria, Vereesa, and Sylvanas.
 And they --- what a coincidence! --- were all rangers, and at that point, pretty much interchangeable.

 And then, with Warcraft 3, came the night elves.